My eneloop journey started when I lived in Japan. A country with a huge amount of earthquakes, beautiful places and many umbrellas.

-Anyhow, as I started to learn more about eneloops the more I started collecting information from different sources.
+Anyway, as I began to learn more about Eneloops, I started collecting information from various sources.
 When in 2012 I decided to dedicate a whole thread (overview eneloop 2005-2012) at my feeling-at-home forum, Budgetlightforum.com.
 I updated the thread continuously for about 5 years.
 I also copied the information to another website called Candlepowerforums.com.
 But the main problem with forums is that the information that is being shared is spread among many different posts and threads.
 Certain information is sometimes really hard to find, and people skip a lot of posts to come and repeat a question that has been asked several times before on the website or even in the same thread.

-So I wanted to build an in-depth-website about eneloops for a long-long time.
-A place for sharing my knowlege and providing about almost anything you can think of about these fantastic batteries.
-Including catalogs, images, test results, background info, know hows, overviews, history, detailed information etc for eneloop users and collectors.
-A place to learn and getting the right information from the right source.
+So I wanted to build an "in-depth" website about eneloops for a long-long time, a place for sharing my knowledge and providing info about almost anything you can think of, about these fantastic batteries, including catalogs, images, test results, background info, know-hows, overviews, history, detailed information etc, for eneloop users and collectors.
+This website should be a place to learn and get the right information, from the right source.
 After moving back to the Netherlands, where I currently live, I decided to get this project going.

 So here we are at eneloop101.com powered by ChibiM 😉 and his lovely wife aka Japanese translator.

-For any discussion on eneloop batteries or chargers, feel free to drop by at my facebook page: https://www.facebook.com/eneloop101/
+For any discussion on eneloop batteries or chargers, feel free to drop by at my facebook and post in the facebook page: https://www.facebook.com/eneloop101/

-If you just want to email me, just go ahead and contact met at:
+If you just want to email me, just go ahead and contact me at:

 (Please do not send me any attachments with your e-mails as these messages will be blocked)